 Mark’s opening words in his Gospel unequivocally assert that Jesus is God.
 He doesn’t just lead us through stages, bringing us to the point where we begin to realise that this Jesus whom he portrays in his Gospel is truly God – no, like Matthew and John, he states at the outset who Jesus really is, and the rest of his Gospel demonstrates this.
-It’s as if, as we open the cover of a book to read the first page, the sun suddenly blazes out from it, dazzling us with its brightness and splendour.
+It’s as if, as we open the cover of a book to read the first page, the sun suddenly blazes out from the page, dazzling us with its brightness and splendour.
 (Incidental note: Such a brilliant beginning demands an equally brilliant ending.
 How could Mark have ended his gospel with a fizz and on a note of fear, as it is claimed by those who say it ends at chapter 16 and verse 8?
 This glorious beginning must finish with triumph; with the resurrection and ascension of Christ, and his instructions to the Church.
-And it does, when it is allowed to finish at chapter 16 and verse 20, as the Greek text which has always been used by the Church has it.
+And it does, when it is allowed to finish at chapter 16 and verse 20.
 The evidence for the inclusion of these final verses of Mark is strong).

 Mark quotes Malachi first: “Behold, I will send my messenger, and he shall prepare the way before me: and the Lord, whom ye seek, shall suddenly come to his temple, even the messenger of the covenant, whom ye delight in: behold, he shall come, saith the LORD of hosts” (Mal 3:1).
 The “Wycliffe Bible Commentary” commenting on this verse says “The Lord…shall suddenly come.
 This is the answer to the question ‘Where is the God of judgment?’….
 ‘God’ (2:17), Lord, and the messenger of the covenant all refer to one and the same divine person.
 Since the forerunner of this person was John the Baptist, the divine person was none other than Jesus Christ”.